 for Best Breakout Rookie goes to…

 We all know about Andrew Wiggins, at least who he is given his #1 overall status.
-His steady rookie season has him as the front-runner for the Rookie of the Year Award in the wake of Parker’s season-ending injury.
+His steady rookie season has him as the front-runner for the Rookie of the Year Award in the wake of Jabari Parker’s season-ending injury.
 So this is the Christmas Gowhere NBA Award that goes to the under-the-radar rookie of the young season, named after an under-the-radar rookie of the music scene.
-For the latter, I chose Snoh Aalegra who is a growing blip on people’s radars with the strong release of her debut EP, There Will Be Sunshine.
+For the latter, I chose Snoh Aalegra who is a growing blip on people’s radars with the strong new debut EP, There Will Be Sunshine.

 In brief, she’s my favorite new singer.
 Her debut visual for “Bad Things” features Common and it’s an appropriate introduction to her, and the project below.

 Like Snoh Aalegra, Nikola Mirotic brings a blend of skills and an international flavor to the game.
 In fact, I predict future stardom for both of them in their respective fields because of what they can bring to the table.

 Snoh’s versatility is on display above and further dissected in my full review of There Will Be Sunshine.

 As for Niko, he already shows above average agility and quickness for someone his size.
 He leads the league in the unofficial advanced stat of pump fakes per 36 minutes, which allows him to create shots for himself off the dribble from the 3-point line (or, to be fair, result in a travel call.
 That can be cleaned up though.)

 We’re not used to seeing this in Chicago.
 A dynamic scorer and playmaker from the stretch-4 position that crested in a 6-6 3-point shooting display and career-high 27 points on the road at Memphis this past Friday.